 How I Found Freedom in an Unfree World: A Handbook for Personal Liberty

 I’m only halfway through the book, but I literally had to add it to the list right this second.
 It’s a must-read for anyone who struggles not to let external events/people get to them and stop them from hitting their goals.
 It also helped yank me out of a depression.

 I’ll edit this and provide more of a review when I’m done in a couple of days, but seriously – buy this book right now.

 Good Looking Loser is the sole reason I was able to meet as many girls as I have – this site would not exist without Good Looking Loser.

 It’s a self-improvement website covering everything from improving your looks, meeting women, getting bigger in the gym, losing fat, dealing with insecurity and become a more well-rounded man.
 I owe the owner, Chris, a great deal of thanks for everything he’s given me – and absolutely everything on his site is free.

 A huge portion of my philosophies have stemmed from ideas he gave me – particularly the concept of cutting out the Pickup Artist nonsense and just telling women you think they’re cute – no games.

-His (completely free) Approach Anxiety Program was the sole reason I was able to eventually start hitting on girls in person – it’s a step-by-step 6-week program where he holds your hand the entire way and eventually gets you comfortable meeting women during the daytime and asking for their number.
-I kept a log/journal of my entire progress (including vlogs) – check it out if you’re curious to see what I was like early on in my self-improvement journey (you’ll need to be logged-in to view that).
+His (completely free) Approach Anxiety Program was the sole reason I was able to eventually start talking to girls in person – it’s a step-by-step 6-week program where he holds your hand the entire way and eventually gets you comfortable meeting women during the daytime and asking for their number.
+I kept a log/journal of my entire progress (including vlogs) – check it out if you’re curious to see what I was like early on in my self-improvement journey.

 He’s also provided a tonne of advice on his second site about starting a blog, making money, and most importantly – how to share your ideas in a way that actually helps people and changes their lives.